folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Near the end of the protocol, Bob has to leave and transfers the remainder of his protocol to Carol.
 She will also be sent the code - a **thunk process** $\textcolor{blue}{\thunkt}$ - to complete Bob's protocol, and finish the protocol in his name by evaluating the sent thunk.

-The full definition of global types in the haskell implementation is given by
+The full definition of global types in the Haskell implementation is given by

 ```haskell